 On the website of the Public Employment Service (Arbetsförmedlingen) you can find vacancies advertised for positions in the public and private sectors.
 You can also put up a CV so that employers can more easily find you, and you can watch webinars that guide you when you are applying for a job in Sweden.

 The public employment offices in the EU/EEA countries have a European network, EURES.
 On the EURES website, you can find jobs throughout Europe and contact information to EURES advisers.
-EURES advisers can answer questions about work both in Sweden and in the other EU/EA countries.
+EURES advisers can answer questions about work both in Sweden and in all the other EU/EEA countries.

 Look for work in Sweden with unemployment benefit from your home country.

-In order to receive unemployment benefit while you are looking for work in Sweden, you must have certificate PD U2 (N-303 if you are moving from the Faroe Islands or Greenland) from the agency that pays your unemployment benefit.
+In order to receive unemployment benefit while you are looking for work in Sweden, you must have certificate PD U2 from the agency that pays your unemployment benefit.
+If you are receiving unemployment benefit from the Faroe Islands or Greenland, the relevant form is N-303.

-When you come to Sweden, you must contact the Public Employment Service and register.
-It will still be the foreign agency that pays your unemployment benefit.
+When you come to Sweden, you must contact the Public Employment Service (Arbetsförmedlingen) and register your availability for the Swedish labour market.
+It will still be your home country’s unemployment insurance fund (a-kassa) that pays your unemployment benefit.